 Gillotts Funeral Directors have generations of experience in making funeral arrangements in Derby and the surrounding areas.
 And we’re therefore able to provide the appropriate help and support for families, whether the occasion is small and simple, or grand and elaborate.

-Every funeral is unique and whether it’s a religious or non-religious event, families always want to create an occasion which is personal and reflects the life of the person who’s died.
+Every funeral is unique and whether it’s a religious or non-religious event, families always want to create an occasion that is personal and reflects the life of the person who’s died.

-When organising the finer details of the funeral itself, your Funeral Arranger can help with a range of different tasks involved, such as arranging a celebrant, selecting music, and writing newspaper notices.
+When organising the finer details of the funeral arrangement, your Funeral Arranger can help with a range of different tasks involved, such as arranging a celebrant, selecting music, and writing newspaper notices.
 Our role is to ensure that the occasion is relevant and appropriate for you and your family.

 Your Funeral Arranger will discuss what decisions have already been made relating to the funeral – either by the family or the deceased themselves.
 We will then guide the family through some of the aspects they may not yet have considered – providing options, possible alternatives and advice.

 There are often matters which require more thought, or consultation with other members of the family and this is quite normal.
 Your Funeral Arranger will make a note of these matters and be able to advise you how long you have until a final decision is needed.

-We will also give information about formalities which need to be considered, such as registering the death, and other matters which may be relevant, such as Coroners’ procedures, or transfer of grave ownership.
+We will also give information about formalities that need to be considered, such as registering the death, and other matters which may be relevant, such as Coroners’ procedures, or transfer of grave ownership.

 We will then make the appropriate arrangements with local authorities, churches and officiants at the earliest opportunity,

 Arranging a funeral officiant in Derbyshire & Nottinghamshire

 If the funeral service is to be held at a place of worship such as your local parish Church, then the person taking the service will be one of the ministers or elders associated with that Church.